NanoSector/b250m-opencore-config/README.md

 # Kexts
 Not included in this repo, I use the following kexts:

-- [AirportBrcmFixup](https://github.com/acidanthera/AppleALC): Used to set a country code and also to disable WoWLAN to prevent unnecessary wakeups.
 - [AppleALC](https://github.com/acidanthera/AppleALC): Fixes for HDMI and onboard audio
 - [CPUFriend](https://github.com/acidanthera/CPUFriend): Injects proper CPU power management properties generated with [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) with a LFM of 800 MHz
 - [IntelMausi](https://github.com/acidanthera/IntelMausi): Driver for the built-in Ethernet controller
 - [Lilu](https://github.com/acidanthera/Lilu): Requirement for most other kexts in this list
 - [NVMeFix](https://github.com/acidanthera/NVMeFix): Fixes for NVMe drives
-- [USB Inject All](https://bitbucket.org/RehabMan/os-x-usb-inject-all/src/master/): Used for injecting only USB ports which are in use, to keep the system inside the 15 port limit
+- USBPorts: Generated with Hackintool, used for injecting only USB ports which are in use, to keep the system inside the 15 port limit
 - [VirtualSMC](https://github.com/acidanthera/VirtualSMC): SMC emulator
 - [WhateverGreen](https://github.com/acidanthera/WhateverGreen): Required for proper functioning of both the integrated graphics card in headless/connectorless mode, and the RX580